AvramRobert/buccaneer/docs/documentation.md

 The basic idea in *buccaneer* is that commands are defined very similarly to how functions are defined in typed programming languages.
 They are _associations_ between a signature and a function block.
-The signature defines the function's name and domain (i.e. its _shape_), whilst the function block defines its co-domain (i.e. what it should return when invoked).
+The signature defines the function's name and domain, whilst the function block (and return) defines its co-domain.
 <br />
 <br />
 This is essentially the main concept that pervades this entire library.
 You define a command